Offirmo/offirmo-monorepo--2021-legacy/9-oh-my-rpg/NOTES--scenario.md

 > just need to give each scene a one-line description.
 For example, 'Mad scientist tests time machine'.
 > A scene will normally occur in one location and will see the characters changing or learning something new.
 > A novel will typically contain between 50 and 100 scenes.
+> Pixar tip: If you were your character, in this situation, how would you feel?
+Honesty lends credibility to unbelievable situations.
 ### IX.
 Using the scene list, write a multi-paragraph narrative description of each scene
 ### X. Write your first draft.